Mafatihul/HarmonyGuard/README.md

 </p>

 ### Future work
-contoh: This model need to improve an accuracy to detect more fashion
+This model need to improve an accuracy to detect more hate comments

 =================
 ## Mobile Development